GiggleLiu/TreeverseAlgorithm.jl/README.md

 ```
 <img src="assets/treeverse-pebble-30-5.svg" width=300/>

-In this diagram, there are 31 columns representing state 0-30, and each row represents a single step forward computing.
-In each row,
+In this diagram, there are 31 columns representing state 0-30.
+Each row represents a single step forward computing.
-The black dot is the state computed in current step,
+In each row, there is one black dot representing the state computed in current step,
-empty dots are states deallocated in currect step,
+several empty dots representing states deallocated in currect step,
-and gray dots are checkpoints stored in the global memory.
+and some gray dots representing checkpoints stored in the global memory.
 Grids with red color means gradient has been computed.

 There is a theoretical model to understand what treeverse is doing here - the **checkpointing version pebble game**.